ErikStammes/mecrf/README.md

 ### Contextual Slot Filling for Task-Oriented Conversational Agents

 Memory-enhanced CRF implementation for the slot filling problem for conversational agents.
 Uses dialogue acts in explicit feature extraction step.
 Requires the input to be in the same style as the [simulated dialogue](https://github.com/google-research-datasets/simulated-dialogue) dataset by Google.

+This is the code I used for my bachelor thesis ([Contextual Slot Filling for Task-Oriented Conversational Agents](http://scriptiesonline.uba.uva.nl/en/scriptie/659240)).

-Original ME-CRF code by Liu et al.
+[Original ME-CRF](https://github.com/liufly/mecrf) code by Liu et al.

 Prerequisites:
 ```